ssbc/ssb-index-feeds-spec/README.md

 Any member can revoke the identity by posting the following message:

 ```
-{ type: 'linked/tombstone', identity: '@id' }
+{ type: 'linked/tombstone', genesis: '%abc', identity: '@id' }
 ```

-Once another member sees this message they should also post a tombstone message, this is to make it harder for an adversary try and keep the identity alive after one of the feeds has been compromised.
+Once another member sees this message they should also post a tombstone message, this is to make it harder for an adversary to try and keep the identity alive by withholding new messages after one of the feeds has been compromised.

 Lastly the name can be changed in a consensus fashion as well:

 ```
-{ type: 'linked/name', identity: '@id', name: 'arj' }
+{ type: 'linked/name', genesis: '%abc', identity: '@id', name: 'arj' }
 ```

-A new feed added to the group can merge these messages by including the name in the link message.
+A new feed added to the identity can merge these messages by including the name in the link message.

-These linked identities thus act as public groups that can also be used for same-as between multiple physical devices belonging to the same person.
+These feedless identities thus act as public groups that can e.g. be used for same-as between multiple physical devices belonging to the same person.

-The goal of linked identities is for small groups where the members should be publicly known, for larger groups [private-groups] should be considered instead.
+The goal of feedless identities is for small groups where the members should be publicly known.
+For larger groups, [private-groups] should be considered instead.

-It might also be possible to operate with groups where instead of full censensus only a quorum is needed.
-Imagine you have groups of groups, where instead of having each member of a linked identity ack a link between the identity and another linked identity, you would only have say 2/3 of the members do that.
+It might also be possible to operate with identities where instead of full censensus only a quorum is needed.
+Imagine you have groups of groups, where instead of having each member of a feedless identity ack a link between the identity and another linked identity, you would only have say 2/3 of the members do that.

 For a good starting point for existing discussions on SSB going back 5 years (linked in the thread):